thaisdamasseno/spotify-playlist-downloader-with-windows-gui/README.md

 ###First Time Setup (Only needs to be done right after downloading)

+ recommend using a brand new Spotify Account for this tool!

 Step 1: Enter Spotify Login Credentials (WARNING CREDENTIALS ARE STORED IN PLAIN TEXT)

-I recommend using a brand new Spotify Account for this!

 Step 2: Click the "npm install" button and wait for it to put some shit in the window.